6.1 Rotation Angle and Angular Velocity

 6.5 Newton’s Universal Law of Gravitation

-(a) Calculate Earth’s mass given the acceleration due to gravity at the North Pole is and the radius of the Earth is 6371 km from center to pole.
+Earth is not a perfect sphere.
+Its radius as well as the value of g vary with latitude. (a) Calculate Earth’s mass given the acceleration due to gravity at the North Pole is and the radius of the Earth at the pole is 6356.8 km.

 (b) Compare this with the accepted value of .